prisma/prisma/docs/faq.md

 Yes, Prisma 1 will continue to be maintained.
 However, most Prisma engineering resources will go into the development of [Prisma 2](https://github.com/prisma/prisma2) (i.e. [Photon](https://photonjs.prisma.io/) and [Lift](https://lift.prisma.io/)).

 There will be no new features developed for Prisma 1.

+### Where can I get more information about the plans for Prisma 2?

+Check out the [`specs`]() repo which contains the technica specifications for future Prisma 2 features.
+Get involved by [creating issues](https://github.com/prisma/prisma2/issues) and [sharing feedback](./prisma2-feedback)!